SzymonNowakowski/ICCS-2023/README.md

     mkdir data_insurance
     ```
 3. Download the `test.csv` into the `data_insurance` directory created in a previous step from [this Kaggle link](https://www.kaggle.com/c/prudential-life-insurance-assessment/data)
-4. To get the insurance results computed, run:
+4. To get the Insurance results computed, run:
     ```{bash}
     Rscript insurance.R
     ```